argoproj-labs/gitops-promoter/docs/getting-started.md

     name: <git-repository-ref-name> # The name of the GitRepository resource
 ```

+!!! note

-!!! note Notice that the branches are prefixed with environments/, this is a convention that we recommend you follow.
+    Notice that the branches are prefixed with `environments/`.
+This is a convention that we recommend you follow.